-A third cohort is forming for January 2014.
-To apply, click here.
+A third cohort occurred in January 2014.

 The Office of Civic Engagement offers a number of services to support faculty in their efforts to engage communities through teaching, research, and service activities.
 Our staff assists faculty in the development, implementation, and assessment of engaged civic teaching and research and provides opportunities for recognition of these efforts through ECL course designation, conference participation and publication, and through the annual Chancellor’s Awards for Civic Engagement.

-The Engaged Civic Learning Course Design Workbook, a resource developed by the Office of Civic Engagement for Faculty Fellows training, is available as part of the AAC&U’s Liberal Education and America’s Promise (LEAP) Campus Toolkit.
+The Engaged Civic Learning Course Design Workbook, a resource developed by the Office of Civic Engagement for Faculty Fellows training, is available as part of the AAC&U’s Liberal Education and America’s Promise Campus Toolkit.
 Download a copy.

-To apply for the 2014 Faculty Fellows cohort, click here.
+Apply for the 2014 Faculty Fellows cohort.

 For more information on the Civic Engagement Faculty Fellows program, contact Tom Dahan, Program Coordinator for Academic Civic Engagement, email@example.com.